nspeed-app/nspeed/README.md

     - ciphers
     - api

-    The "server" command can only be combined with itself. others commands can be mixed.
+    The ciphers command can not be combined with others and can only be called once.
-    Each "command" has its own arguments, use -h to see them. `nspeed get -h` for instance:
+    Each "command" has its own arguments, use -h to see them.

+    Overview of commands:

-    get [options] url
+        nspeed get [options] url

-    put [options] url size
+        nspeed put [options] url size

-    server [options]
+        nspeed server [options]
+        nspeed ciphers [options] target
+        nspeed api [options]

 ## Examples